 The Object Project is a limited line of one-of-one furniture and home pieces entirely cut from one sheet of plywood by a CNC machine.
 The line contains 5 larger furniture objects and 19 smaller household items - ashtrays, trays, candle holders, incense holders, and a flower holder.

-Since graduating, the Gabriela has spent time working on high-end single family residential architecture, hospitality design, interiors, art-direction.
-She currently holds a designer role at AD100 firm, Studio Shamshiri in Los Angeles as well as an art direction consulting position for fashion label Rose in Good Faith.
+Since graduating, the Gabriela has spent time working on high-end single family residential architecture, hospitality design, interiors and art-direction.
+She has held designer roles at multiple AD100 firms, including Studio Shamshiri and Marmol Radziner in Los Angeles as well as an art direction consulting position for fashion label Rose in Good Faith.

 Her solo work has explored fashion and clothing/textile design, set-design, household object and furniture design, as well as continuing to develop digital world building and exploration.